 \(f(x_t | \textbf{x}^{t-1})\) is the conditional probability density function (pdf) of current value \(X_t\) given all of its past values \(\textbf{X}^{t-1} = \textbf{x}^{t-1}\), where \(\textbf{X}^{t-1} = \{X_i: i \leq t - 1 \}\) and \(\textbf{x}^{t-1} = \{x_i: i \leq t - 1 \}\).

-Each conditional in (1) is modeled as a mixture of transition kernels, with mixture weights, for each one of a given number of lags.
+Each conditional in (1) is modeled as a mixture of first-order transition kernels for each of the \(L\) lagged values.

 X1 X t-5 X2 X t-4 X1--X2 X3 X t-3 X2--X3 X4 X t-2 X3--X4 X5 X t-1 X4--X5 X6 X t